falkr/thesis-tips/pages/editing.md

 ## Avoid Jargon

-Always make sure that words you use have the proper meaning and that the reader can be understand them.
+Always make sure that words you use have the proper meaning and that the reader can understand them.
 Sometimes you may be tempted to use words that you have read in other places, where they were used in a specific context.
 When you use them in your thesis, the reader may not understand them.

 An example is the word “lightweight”, as in _"...this is a lightweight protocol..."_.
 What does _lightweight_ really mean?
 The number of messages the protocol uses?
 The number of bytes?
 Then write that instead!